This post may contain affiliate links. See my disclosure policy.

 Table of Contents

 - Oats.
-Use rolled oats for a chewy and sturdy base.
-Quick oats will also work, but I find it can be a little more fragile, especially when you cut into them.
+I highly suggest using old fashioned oats (AKA rolled oats) for the chewy and sturdy base.
+Quick oats will work, but I find they tend to crumble when you cut into them.

 - Chocolate frosting.
-This 4-ingredient healthy frosting works perfectly for this recipe, or else melt chocolate chips with peanut butter to create a ganache.
+I used my dairy-free frosting, but any frosting will work.
+Alternatively, you can melt chocolate chips with peanut butter to make a ganache.

 How to make healthy peanut butter bars